moilolon/portfolio/memory_bank/activeContext.md

 ## Recent Changes

+- Integrated Vercel Speed Insights for Core Web Vitals and performance monitoring
+- Integrated Vercel Analytics for visitor and page view tracking
 - Implemented contact form functionality as a modal with animations
 - Added toast notifications for form submission feedback
 - Enhanced contact modal styling with gradients and icons to match site design